-17. Applications for the release of GMOs into the environment will be considered in a transparent manner, and will take into account advice of relevant experts on the findings of the risk assessment.
+17. Applications for the release of LMOs into the environment will be considered in a transparent manner, and will take into account advice of relevant experts on the findings of the risk assessment.
 It is proposed that upon receipt of an application, AFCD will check if it contains, prima facie, the required information.
 If yes, information received, except confidential information, will be entered in the register for public inspection.
 The application will also be submitted to an expert group (see para.
-23 below) for advice.
+24 below) established by the Director for advice.
+The Director should take into account the findings of the risk assessment and comments of the expert group in deciding whether the application should be approved (with or without conditions).